Clerical Officer in Bank

 A Bank Clerk, also known as the teller, is a financial service professional.
 He / She serves as the primary point of contact for most bank customers, administering basic banking transactions and answering most questions.
-This role is seen as an entry-level position.
+This role is an entry-level position.

 A Bank Clerk accepts deposits and cashes checks, paying money to customers after validating the signatures on the check and fund availability.

 1. When handling withdrawals, He / She verifies customer signatures and examines their photo identification to ensure their validity.

 2. He / She records all transactions made by entering notes into the bank’s computer system, accepts loan payments on behalf of her employer’s lending department.

 3. He / She answers all customer questions and resolves any issues or problems with their accounts, referring the issue to the branch manager if necessary.